Learn more about policy research and civic engagement!

 - Utilize your skills and experience to increase the quality of life of individuals in the SWPA region

 - Any undergraduate OR graduate student pursuing any major

 - If an undergraduate student, preference is given to juniors and seniors

 - 15 - 20 hours of work per week

 - In addition to daily work, the intern will develop a semester long project with their IOP mentor that will include a tangible deliverable created by the intern

 - Act as an ambassador for the IOP and Elsie Forum

 Students apply via Pitt's Talent Center.
-We have two IOP Policy Internship positions and one Elsie Civic Engagement Internship open for the summer 2021 term.
+We have two IOP Policy Internship positions open for the fall 2021 term.
 Please apply below.